Lex-2008/containers/README.md

 * Run `builds.sh` to build all containers

-* Look through all directories, read all READMEs, edit all necessary files
+* Look through all directories, read all READMEs, edit all necessary files, optionally run `daily.sh` to sync configs.

 * Run `starts.sh` to start all containers